TheSocialCode/Mimoto-Firebase-Toolkit/README.md

 # Mimoto-Firebase-Toolkit

-Frequently used [Mimoto](https://thesocialcode.com/mimoto) modules for rapid app creation in [Firebase](https://firebase.google.com/).
+Frequently used [Mimoto](https://thesocialcode.com/mimoto) modules for rapid app creation with [Firebase](https://firebase.google.com/).

 ## In this package